-Following your initial meeting with your faculty advisor, you should file your degree plan with the College of Liberal Arts & Social Sciences Office of Student Advising.
+Upon your initial meeting with Professor Nelson, she will assist you in filling your degree plan (D.A.R.F.) with the College of Liberal Arts & Social Sciences and officially declaring you an Anthropology Major.

-You should arrange to meet with Professor Nelson at least once each academic year to discuss your academic progress.
+You should arrange to meet with Professor Nelson at least each semester to discuss your academic progress.